chloi/chloihq-conf-free/README.md

 ***

-# yvr-conf-free
+# ChloiHQ Conf Free

-A Node.js server that gathers the [ChloiHQ](http://chloi.io) conference room FreeBusy information in an effort to display the conference rooms that are currently available for use.
-You can take a look at [MozillaYVR’s version]( https://yvr-conf.paas.allizom.org/) as an example.
+A dashboard that displays the conference bookings and availability at [ChloiHQ](http://chloi.io).
+This is done through multiple Google Calendars and is based upon [MozillaYVR’s version](https://yvr-conf.paas.allizom.org/).

 ## Getting Started